 Blue Ruin writer/director Jeremy Saulnier continues his strong streak of darkly mature thrillers in his third feature, Green Room.
 The story of a punk rock band getting entangled with a group of Oregon neo-Nazis after a show becomes a tense, violent exploration of escalation.
 Saulnier slowly frames the film as a rich portrait of desperate but intelligent people struggling to escape their situation.

-Saulnier shows an incredibly assured hand as a filmmaker with a patient but confident lens framing the story through a bunch of punk kids just minding their own business.
-Even his depiction of backwater Neo-Nazi skinheads in the Pacific Northwest feels thoughtfully thought out.
-It's a dirty and nasty film in many moments but is also undeniably stylish as it explores the limitations of human desperation.
+Saulnier shows an incredibly assured hand as a filmmaker with a patient but confident lens constructing the story through a bunch of punk kids just minding their own business.
+Even his depiction of backwater Neo-Nazi skinheads in the Pacific Northwest feels painfully thought out.
+It's a dirty, nasty film in many moments but is also undeniably stylish as it explores the limitations of human survival.

 Patrick Stewart gives a firm but understated performance as the cool-handed leader of skinheads and true believers trying calmly to dispose of a bad situation without anymore trouble or police involvement as the band, the Ain't Rights, witnesses a troubling crime scene backstage.
 Anton Yelchin leads the film as the scared frontman of the band desperately trying to escape at any cost.